Stemanz/immobiscraper/README.md

 df = case.df_
 ```

-It defaults to verbose, telling you what it finds or fails to find:
+It defaults to verbose, telling you what it finds or fails to find.
+Most likely, failing to find data depends on the data not being present in the page in the first place, even if I am aware that some data is still not being pulled and this is still a _work in progress_.
+An example output (scroll down to the bottom to see the resulting ```DataFrame```).

 ```
 Processing page 1